sunithasomanna/ODIM/README.md

 16. [Add the Lenovo plugin into the Resource Aggregator for ODIM framework](#adding-a-plugin-into-the-resource-aggregator-for-odim-framework).

+## Deploying the Cisco ACI plugin

+Refer to the deployment instructions of the Cisco ACI plugin [here](https://github.com/ODIM-Project/PluginCiscoACI/blob/main/README.md).

 ## Adding a plugin into the Resource Aggregator for ODIM framework